Oracle software

 Can Oracle EBS be considered a tool?

-Oracle EBS is more than just a tool; it’s a comprehensive suite of integrated business applications covering a wide range of business processes, making it a powerful solution for managing and optimizing these processes.
+Oracle EBS is more than just a tool.
+It’s a comprehensive suite of integrated business applications that covers a wide range of business processes, making it a powerful solution for managing and optimizing these processes.

 What is the purpose of Oracle EBS?